FunPhase: A Periodic Functional Autoencoder for Motion Generation via Phase Manifolds: Experiments

-\textbf{Reconstruction.} To demonstrate that our model can accurately infer motion functions, we evaluate reconstruction error and physical plausibility of reconstructed motions, and compare \textsc{FunPhase} against baseline methods in \autoref{tab:recon}. \textsc{FunPhase} substantially improves over DeepPhase in its ability to extract phase-aware motion representations, achieving lower reconstruction errors and consistently better physics-based scores.
-While ACMDM achieves slightly lower reconstruction errors, the regularizing effect of our phase decomposition leads to more physically consistent results.
-Notably, despite operating in a more compact latent space imposed by the periodic parameterization, \textsc{FunPhase} still surpasses the Function Autoencoder in reconstruction accuracy.
+\textbf{Reconstruction.} To demonstrate that our model can accurately infer motion functions, we evaluate reconstruction error and physical plausibility of reconstructed motions, and compare FunPhase against baseline methods in \autoref{tab:recon}.
+FunPhase substantially improves over DeepPhase in its ability to extract phase-aware motion representations, achieving lower reconstruction errors and consistently better physics-based scores.
+The higher absolute errors on \textsc{Dog} are likely due to the dataset’s limited size, as well as the presence of frequent transitions between distinct periodic behaviors, which challenge purely phase-based representations.
+Despite these challenges, FunPhase consistently outperforms DeepPhase across all metrics, indicating greater robustness to mixed-period motions.
+In Particular, FunPhase reduces position error by $\approx57\%$ (144 → 61.4 cm) and NPSS by $\approx49\%$, while also substantially lowering sliding (1.76 → 0.21) and penetration (0.912 → 0.351).
+On \textsc{100Style}, while ACMDM achieves slightly lower reconstruction errors, indicating strong frame-wise fidelity, this does not consistently translate into physically plausible motion, as evidenced by higher sliding and ACL scores compared to FunPhase.
+In contrast, FunPhase trades a small amount of raw reconstruction accuracy for markedly improved physical consistency, reflecting the regularizing effect of phase-based motion decomposition.
+Increasing latent capacity (32C → 256C) improves reconstruction accuracy while largely preserving physical consistency, suggesting that FunPhase scales gracefully with model capacity and does not rely on over-compression to achieve plausible motion.
+Despite using a substantially more compact latent space, FunPhase outperforms the Function Autoencoder in most metrics, including position error and sliding, while remaining competitive in orientation and NPSS.
 This indicates that introducing a periodic component in the latent space does not compromise representational power; instead, it enables a more efficient and structured encoding of motion with improved performance.
-Moreover, our functional formulation and skeleton-agnostic architecture naturally enable reconstruction from partial skeletons or incomplete temporal windows.
-We illustrate examples of temporal super-resolution in Figure \autoref{fig:recon}, and further validate this capability in the generation setting (\ref{sec:diffusion-res}).
-In the Supplementary Materials, we provide additional experiments evaluating our model’s reconstruction when provided with progressively more incomplete temporal windows.
+Moreover, the functional and skeleton-agnostic formulation of FunPhase enables reconstruction from partial skeletons and incomplete temporal windows, as demonstrated in the temporal super-resolution examples in \autoref{fig:recon} and the controlled ablations in Appendix \ref{app:increasing_dist}.
+Overall, these results show that FunPhase achieves a favorable balance between reconstruction accuracy and physical plausibility, outperforming prior phase-based methods while remaining competitive with state-of-the-art autoencoders that do not explicitly model periodic structure and that are not skeleton-agnostic.